-Equity in the government-wide financial statements is classified as net position and displayed in three components:
+For the government-wide financial statements, the difference between assets and deferred outflows of resources less liabilities and deferred inflows of resources is classified as net position and is comprised of three components:

 - Net investment in capital assets - Consists of capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, notes, or other borrowings that are attributable to the acquisition, construction or improvement of these assets. - Restricted net position - Consists of net position with constraints placed on their use, whether by 1) external groups such as creditors, grantors, or laws and regulations of other governments; or 2) law through constitutional provisions or enabling legislation. - Unrestricted net position - All other net position that do not meet the definition of "restricted" or "net investment in capital assets."